1. Network connectivity in ADHD¶

 3.1.
 Dopamine and connectivity of brain networks¶

-Dopamine appears to specifically affect the functional connectivity of certain brain regions.
-Amisulpride (a D2/D3 antagonist) increased functional connectivity from the putamen to the precuneus and from the ventral striatum to the precentral gyrus, according to one study.
+Dopamine appears to specifically influence the functional connectivity of certain brain regions.
+According to one study, amisulpride (a D2/D3 antagonist) increased functional connectivity from the putamen to the precuneus and from the ventral striatum to the precentral gyrus.
 L-DOPA (a dopamine precursor) increased functional connectivity from the VTA to the insula/operculum and between the ventral striatum and vlPFC and decreased functional connectivity between the ventral striatum and dorsal caudate with the medial PFC.